na-na-hi/renget/archive/aicgOP.md

 The Edition

 >News
-Mistral released Mistral 8x7b, a Mixture of Experts model that outperforms Turbo despite being much smaller and more efficient https://mistral.ai/news/mixtral-of-experts/
+Huggingface and render are cracking down on proxies Mistral released Mistral 8x7b, a Mixture of Experts model that outperforms Turbo despite being much smaller and more efficient https://mistral.ai/news/mixtral-of-experts/
 Google released Google Gemini Pro - Out on Bard now / Gemini Ultra to release in January 2024